Pankaj On Personal Growth at Infrrd

 A Place To Learn And Grow: How Infrrd Became Part of Pankaj’s Career Path

 When Pankaj Tejwani started job searching on LinkedIn, Infrrd came up as his first result.
 “You generally explore a lot of things -- for me, it was just here, and it worked,” he says.
-He made the jump from a training company to technology-focused Infrrd, and since March 2019, has served as the company’s Head of Learning and Development.
+He made the jump from a training company to a technology-focused Infrrd, and since March 2019, has served as the company’s Head of Learning and Development.

 He was excited about the job, he says, because he wanted to be at an innovative technology company where he could implement training and try to help people learn in the ways they grow best.
 Also, he says he was impressed off the bat by Infrrd’s product and the company’s work with AI, which Pankaj points out is the “next big thing taking the world by storm.”